revbayes/revbayes.github.io/tutorials/episodic_div/index.md

     extinction[1] := exp( log_extinction[1] )

-Next, we specify the speciation and extinction rates for each time interval (*i.e.,*epoch).
-This can be done efficiently using a ‘for‘-loop.
+Next, we specify the speciation and extinction rates for each time interval (*i.e.,* epoch).
+This can be done efficiently using a `for`-loop.
 We will use a specific index variable so that we can more easily refer to the rate at the previous interval.
-Remember that we want to model the rates as a Brownian motion, which we achieve by specifying a normal distribution as the prior distribution on the rates centered around the previous rate (*i.e.,*the mean of the normal distribution is equal to the previous rate).
+Remember that we want to model the rates as a Brownian motion, which we achieve by specifying a normal distribution as the prior distribution on the rates centered around the previous rate
+(*i.e.,* the mean of the normal distribution is equal to the previous rate).

     for (i in 1:NUM_INTERVALS) {